 At the 2010 Paralympic Winter Games in Vancouver, Lauren became the first Canadian winter Paralympian to win five gold medals at a single Games.
 Lauren was subsequently named Canada's flag bearer for the closing ceremonies.

 After the 2010 Paralympic winter Games, Lauren’s achievements continued to be recognized.
-She won one of sport’s most prestigious awards when she was named the 2011 Laureus World Sport Award recipient as World Sportsperson of the Year with a Disability.
+She won one of sport’s most prestigious awards when she was nominated for World Sportsperson of the Year with a Disability at the 2011 Laureus World Sport Award.
 In February 2011, the Globe and Mail named her among Canadian sport’s “Power 50” and British Columbian’s named Lauren “B.C.’s best” in a public online vote for Sport B.C.’s Best of B.C.
 Award.

 Woolstencroft was also named one of the most influential women of 2010 by the Canadian Association for the Advancement of Women and Sport and Physical Advancement (CAAW) and will be inducted into the B.C.
 Sport Hall of Fame on September 13, 2011.